 With the Tour of the Algarve, we have the European preparation race for the classics on the program this week.
 While some sprinters and GC riders opt for the UAE Tour in the Middle East, several top riders start the season in southern Portugal.
-IDLProCycling.com gives you a detailed preview!
+IDLProCycling.com is keeping track of the results and gives a detailed preview!

 Take a look at the list of winners of the Tour of the Algarve, and you know you are dealing with a serious race.
 With the exception of Joao Rodrigues in the 2021 edition, which was canceled due to the coronavirus pandemic, we only see men who win grand tours or finish on the podium and riders who win Monuments.
 Tadej Pogacar, Primoz Roglic, and Remco Evenepoel (three times) are among those who have won in the last ten years.